michbur/AmyloGramAnalysis/readme.md

 # Read me

-This repository contains data and code necessary to reproduce analysis from the article: Burdukiewicz M, Sobczyk P, Rödiger S, Duda-Madej A, Mackiewicz P, Kotulska M. (2017) Amyloidogenic motifs revealed by n-gram analysis.
+This repository contains data and code necessary to reproduce analysis from the article: Burdukiewicz M, Sobczyk P, Rödiger S, Duda-Madej A, Mackiewicz P, Kotulska M. (2017) Amyloidogenic motifs revealed by n-gram analysis (submitted).

 The analysis conducted in this article resulted in a predictor of amyloidogenicity AmyloGram, available as a *R* package (https://cran.r-project.org/package=AmyloGram) and a web server (www.smorfland.uni.wroc.pl/shiny/AmyloGram/).